oatmealandcoffee/CSCI15P4/readme.md

 		* delete /foo/{foo_id} - destroy($foo_id) // redirect::action

 ## Bugs
-* [] New games aren't editable by either player
 * [] Play button does not behave as expected in position show
+* [fixed] New games aren't editable by either player
-* [] FEN is not applied to board in position edit when there is an error
+* [fixed] FEN is not applied to board in position edit when there is an error
 * [fixed] User's games do not appear in the user's game listing
 * [fixed] User does not redirect correctly create->store->show
 	* redirect to action as opposed to route